Masses, Sheets and Rigid SCFTs: Further Discussion

 As outlined in the introductory section, our original motivation was to understand the effect of a mass deformation on the Coulomb branch of an arbitrary Class $\mathcal{S}$ theory.
 The description of the mass deformation of the three dimensional $T^\rho[G]$ theories is one step in the direction of a description of the mass deformation of the four dimensional theories.
-But, a few further steps are necessary to obtain a description of the mass deformed Coulomb branch of a generic Class $\mathcal{S}$ SCFT that is built using tame defects.
+But, a few further steps are necessary to obtain a complete description of the mass deformed Coulomb branch of a generic Class $\mathcal{S}$ SCFT that is built using tame defects.

 Here, we only mention the additional considerations that are purely \text{local} to the defect.
-In the description of the local four dimensional Coulomb Branch associated to these defect theories, it was realized by \cite{Chacaltana:2012zy} that a precise description of the four dimensional Coulomb branch in the massless limit requires a study of the Sommers-Achar group associated to the $T^\rho[G]$ theory.
+In \cite{Chacaltana:2012zy}, it was realized that a precise description of the four dimensional Coulomb branch in the massless limit requires a study of the Sommers-Achar group associated to the $T^\rho[G]$ theory.
 This is a subgroup of the $\overline{A}(\mathcal{O}_H)$ group, a finite group that is a quotient of the component group $A(\mathcal{O}_H)$ associated to the Hitchin orbit $\mathcal{O}_H$.
 One may wonder how these Sommers-Achar groups interact with mass deformations and the theory of sheets.
-Understanding this interaction in detail would be a necessary requirement for a full understanding of the four dimensional mass deformations.
-We study this question in a separate work \cite{masses4d}.
+To understand this, we need to understand the role played by the Sommers-Achar group in the description of the 3d $T^\rho[G]$ theories.
+We postpone such a study for a later work.